lugrao/cs5w-django-forum/README.md

 `liked_comments` shows a page with all the comments a logged in users has liked.

+`new_topic` shows the new topic page.
+When a new topic is created, redirects to that topic's page.

 `new_post` shows the new post page.
 Receives a post ID as an argument.
 When a post is submitted, redirects to the topic page.

 `edit_post` sends a request to the database for editing a post.
 Receives a post ID as an argument.